Ciiku-Kihara/LOAN-APPROVAL-PROJECT/README.md

 - Power BI
 - Trello

+## Power BI Dashboard
+See the Loan Status file to view the dashboard

 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns please do make a contribution to the code or message me via LinkedIn. www.linkedin.com/in/faith-kihara-825b57156